bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 <p align="center"><img src="servers.jpg" alt="Servers"></p>
 <p align="center"><small><i>Photo by <a href="https://unsplash.com/@tvick?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Taylor Vick</a> on <a href="https://unsplash.com/photos/M5tzZtFCOfs?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></i></small></p>

 Datacenters and IT organizations often decommission servers and sell them on the secondary market.
-While they might not have enough performance to execute current enterprise workloads but they can easily execute your typical homelab workloads.
+They might not perform well with the current enterprise workloads but their performance should be adequate for homelab.

 Some enterprise features could help you in managing your homelab like
 * 10 Gigabit Ethernet: If you are running a media streaming service or a video editing file server then having 10GbE could significantly improve your workflow.